• Home

 Overview

-This topic explains how to use the secure mode feature to safely evaluate feature flags in your web browser.
+This topic explains how to use the secure mode feature to safely evaluate feature flags in a web browser.

 Newer versions of LaunchDarkly SDKs replace users with contexts